nadeemlab/SPT/for_maintainers.md

 A git hook, [hooks/post-commit](hooks/post-commit), is provided to assist with version number tracking.
 If you install it to `.git/hooks/`, it will automatically increment the 3rd (most minor) version number on every commit.

 Note that integrating this hook into your workflow requires a little care when merging branches.
 Typically one would need to delete `spatialprofilingtoolbox/version.txt` before checking out a different branch, since this text file will always be in the "modified" state right after a commit.
-(This is essentially because there is no "pre-commit hook".)
+(This is essentially because there is no possibility of a "pre-commit hook".)

 Documentation builds